4site-interactive-studios/engrid-docs/src/pages/docs/cheat-sheet.md

 ---
-title: Special Classes Cheat Sheet
+title: ENgrid Special Classes Cheat Sheet - Enhancing Form Interactivity and Design
-description: Quidem magni aut exercitationem maxime rerum eos.
+description: Use special classes in ENgrid to transform your Engaging Networks forms.
+This cheat sheet covers classes for expanding components, adjusting form field visibility, managing in-memorial options, customizing gift amounts, and more, providing you with the tools to create dynamic and responsive fundraising pages..

 ---